parnurzeal/gorequest/README.md

 resp, body, err := gorequest.New().Get("http://example.com/").End()
 ```

 How about getting control over HTTP client headers, redirect policy, and etc. Things is getting more complicated in golang.
-You need to create a Client, setting header in different comamnd, ... to do just only one __GET__
+You need to create a Client, setting header in different command, ... to do just only one __GET__

 ```go
 client := &http.Client{